backbonex/osAndBrowserDetection/README.md

 ```

 # Usage
 Just specify the file as dependency to your RequireJS module which need brower or OS detection in CSS.
-Be sure you have underscore and jquery in your shim for RequireJS
+Be sure you have underscore, jquery and jquery.browser in your shim for RequireJS